 From Sendai Station, take the Loople Sendai bus, get of at bus stop #4 (about 15 minutes).

-A 40 minute train ride will take you to Matsushima, one of Japan’s three most scenic views.
-The Matsushima Bay is dotted by over 200 small islands covered by pine trees.
+A 40 minute train ride will take you to Matsushima, one of Japan’s most scenic views.
+The Matsushima Bay is dotted with over 200 small islands covered with pine trees.
 The view appears much the same today as it did centuries ago.